 My short story, Breaking Them with Words, appeared in Scarlet Leaf Review and Everywhere Stories: Short Fiction from a Small Planet.
 A memoir, Valium Dream, was a runner up in Streetlight Magazine's Memoir/Essay Contest 2021.
-He has contributed poems to Lingering in the Margins: A River City Poets Anthology, North of Oxford, and Rising Voices: Poems Towards a Social Justice Revolution (Poetry, Healing, & Growth Book Series by University Professors Press).
-His poems and hybrid work have also appeared in New Verse News, Rattlecast, Copperfield Review Quarterly, Wild Roof Journal (forthcoming in Issue 15), and other publications.
+I've contributed to Lingering in the Margins: A River City Poets Anthology, North of Oxford, and Rising Voices: Poems Towards a Social Justice Revolution (Poetry, Healing, & Growth Book Series by University Professors Press).
+Some poems and hybrid work have appeared in New Verse News, Rattlecast, Copperfield Review Quarterly, Wild Roof Journal, and other publications.

 Driving With Poppi: A Patremoir (novelette)